talosgl/jojos-tech-guides/docs/python-script-setup.md

-# Get set up to run python scripts on your computer
+# Get Set Up to Install and Run Python Scripts on Your Computer

 ## Overview
 This is a quick and easy guide to help you get set up to run Python scripts on your computer.
 We'll cover the steps necessary for Windows 11, macOS, and Linux (via Ubuntu).